MusadiqPasha/SnapIT/README.md

 # SnapIT
 SnapIT is a sleek, user-friendly web app for seamless image sharing, backed by MongoDB and Node.js for storing user details.
 Users can send one image at a time, with each new image replacing the previous one, and sent to all their friends instantly.
 This approach helps to minimize digital clutter and encourages more meaningful and intentional sharing, promoting a healthier and more balanced online experience.

-# Features
+## Features

+- Seamless image sharing between users.
+- Send one image at a time, with each new image replacing the previous one.
+- Instantly share images with all your friends.
+- Utilizes MongoDB and Node.js for efficient user detail storage.
+- Promotes meaningful, intentional sharing to minimize digital clutter.
- * Webcam Access: Users can take pictures using their webcam directly within the app.
+- Webcam Access: Users can take pictures using their webcam directly within the app.
- * Image Sending: Send images to friends previous images will be overwritten with each new send.
- * User Authentication: Includes Sign Up and Sign In functionality.
- * Profile Management: Users can search for profiles and view profile details.
+- Profile Management: Users can search for profiles and view profile details.
- * Search : Users can search for their friends and add them
+- Search : Users can search for their friends and add them

+## Tech Stack

+- **Frontend:** HTML, CSS, JavaScript
+- **Backend:** Node.js, Express.js
+- **Database:** MongoDB
+- **Other Tools:** Bootstrap, jQuery

 # Pages

 **Home: The landing page of the application.**